Yaggggy/Hashverse/readme.md

 ![HashVerse](https://img.shields.io/badge/Project-HashVerse-blue?style=flat-square)

-HashVerse is a sleek, dark-themed web application that allows users to generate cryptographic hashes using multiple popular hashing algorithms.
+HashVerse allows users to generate cryptographic hashes using multiple popular hashing algorithms.
 Enter any input, choose a hashing algorithm, and instantly see the resulting hash along with a brief summary of the algorithm.

 ---